 Mrs Davis – Assistant Headteacher – EYFS

-3 Year Old Nursery – Mrs Mistry – Class Teacher and Ms Ozminnos- Teaching Assistant and Mrs Foster – Teaching Assistant and Mrs Fitsou
+Nursery – Mrs Mistry – Class Teacher and Ms Ozminnos, Ms Hamilton, Mrs Foster – Teaching Assistants

-Reception Yellow Class: Ms Thomas – Class Teacher and Mrs Pulat – Teaching Assistant
+Reception Ash Class: Ms Thomas – Class Teacher and Mrs Pulat -Teaching Assistant

-Reception Orange Class: Mrs Stylli – Class Teacher and Ms Field
+Reception Oak Class: Mrs Stylli – Class Teacher and Ms Field

-Reception Purple Class: Ms Gilani – Class Teacher and Ms Hewlett – HLTA
+Reception Birch Class: Ms Gilani – Class Teacher and Ms Hewlett – HLTA

-Any children collected late will be sent to our late room and the schools’ late collection policy will be followed.
+Any children collected late will be sent to our late room in the main school and the schools’ late collection policy will be followed.

 How to apply for a place at our Nursery and Reception

-Although attendance at our Nursery does not guarantee a place in Reception you will be able to apply for a place.
-Please contact Enfield admissions for details of when to apply for a Reception place.
-Click here to apply.
+If you would like to apply for a place at our school please contact Enfield admissions for details of when to apply for a Nursery or Reception place.

 Our Curriculum is based on The Early Years Framework where we focus on these seven main areas: